RohitSoni906068/CGenesis/02_Basics_Practice_Problems/README.md

 # C Programming: Basic Practice Problems

-Welcome to the **Basic Practice Problems** module!
+Welcome to the **Basic Practice Problems** module of _The Ultimate C Programming Language_ course!
 This section is dedicated to strengthening your understanding of C programming through hands-on problem solving.
 Each file in this folder is a practical exercise, designed to help you apply core concepts and build confidence in writing C code.

 ---